 father, had the advantage of a world-class education.
 He attended elite schools

-in America and then Eton, Cambridge and finally read the law in
+in America and then Eton, Cambridge, and finally studied law in

 London.
 He returned to America and made a grand marriage.
 He then took up planting.
 As the heir of one of the most